Ai Business

 When to Break the Rules

 When your industry is shifting.
-If a new category of AI tools is emerging that might affect your competitive position, evaluate early even if you do not have the specific problem yet.
+If a new category of AI tools is emerging that might affect your competitive position, evaluate early even if you don't have the specific problem yet.
 I evaluated AI coding assistants before I needed one because I could see they would become important for my workflow automation work.

 But even in these cases, apply the evaluation structure.
 Time the setup, test on real tasks, and make a clear decision.
 The goal is informed adoption, not experimentation for its own sake.